scrungus/ZeroTetris/README.md

 ### 1.2.
 Usage

-The file [example.py](https://github.com/OliverOverend/gym-simplifiedtetris/blob/master/example.py) shows an example of using an instance of the `simplifiedtetris-binary-v0` environment for ten games:
+The file [examples.py](https://github.com/OliverOverend/gym-simplifiedtetris/blob/master/examples.py) shows two examples of using an instance of the `simplifiedtetris-binary-v0` environment for ten games:

 ```python
 import gym